Nick Rumbelow: Sugar Land Skeeters

 On June 25, 2019, Rumbelow signed with the Sugar Land Skeeters of the Atlantic League of Professional Baseball.
 He pitched in 21 games and threw 22 1/3 innings going 3-0 with a 0.81 era and 31 strikeouts.

 New York Mets

 On August 19, 2019, the New York Mets selected Rumbelow's contract.
-He was released on May 28, 2020.
+He was among the first cuts in spring training before the 2020 season.
+Following the cancellation of minor league season during the COVID-19 pandemic, Rumbelow was released on May 28, 2020.

 Sugar Land Skeeters (second stint)

 Rumbelow signed on to play for the Sugar Land Skeeters of the Constellation Energy League (a makeshift 4-team independent league created as a result of the COVID-19 pandemic) for the 2020 season.